Musculoskeletal Physiotherapist, Group Exercise Classes

 Tamsen graduated from La Trobe University in 1991 and has had a varied career working in private practice, acute and rehabilitation hospitals and aged care.
 She has completed an acupuncture course and uses dry needling alongside all her manual techniques.
 In 2012/13 she became a qualified McKenzie therapist dealing with spinal disc pain.
 She also has a post-graduate certificate in exercise for women.
 Tamsen treats all conditions and is particularly interested in painful hips and knees.

-She runs 9 Pilates classes a week from Monday to Friday.
+Tamsen runs 11 Group Exercise classes a week from Monday to Friday.